 Finally, charge injection, while initially turned off for the XIS detectors, has been the standard operating mode since November 2006 (Uchiyama et al. 2009).
-In this mode a full row of charge equivalent to 6 keV for the FI chips (2 keV for the BI chip) is injected every 54 rows, or every 1.3 ms during the chip read out.
-The level of injected charge was increased to 6 keV for the BI chip in June 2011, however we exclude those observations from the analysis presented here.
+In this mode a full row of charge is injected every 54 rows, or every 1.3 ms during the chip read out.
+Initially the level of injected charge was equivalent to 6 keV for the FI chips and was much lower, 2 keV, for the BI chip.
+The level of injected charge for the BI chip was increased to 6 keV in June 2011. do we need a reference here?
+LaMarr et al. 2012?

 As already noted above, between the time that ACIS and XIS were built, some improvements were made in the BI manufacturing process.
-The ACIS BI CCDs had measurable CTI across the entire array, including the framestore and serial readout array, from defects induced in during the manufacturing process.
+The ACIS BI CCDs had measurable CTI across the entire array, including the frame store and serial readout array, from defects induced in during the manufacturing process.
 The performance of the XIS BI CCD was nearly the same as the FI CCDs pre-launch, due to an improved thinning process further described in Burke et al. (2004) and Bautz et al. (2004).